brentdmiller/deepquor/readme.txt

 The larger data structures and interfaces are as follows: qPosition - qposition.[h,cpp]
-  * An encoded position; encoding intended to use as few bytes as possible
+  * An encoded position, intended to use as few bytes as possible

   qPositionInfo - qposinfo.[h,cpp]
   * Holds all information that gets cached regarding a position.